How Stroboscopic Inspection Works

 Proper placement of the light source is critical to achieve maximum performance.
 The following examples in figures 3-6 show various configurations of Bright Field and Dark Field lighting techniques in the order of simple to complex.

-Figure 3 Simple Bright Field illumination with strobe lights opposite the inspection platform and shining towards the operator
+Figure 3 Simple Bright Field illumination with strobe lights opposite the inspection platform and shining towards the operator.

-Figure 4 Simple Bright Field illumination with strobe lights at a flat angle to strip
+Figure 4 Simple Bright Field illumination with strobe lights at a flat angle to strip from bottom.

-Figure 5 Simple Dark Field illumination shines the light across the strip and parallel to the inspector
+Figure 5 Simple Dark Field illumination shines the light across the strip and parallel to the inspector.

-Figure 6 Stroboscopic inspection lights are mounted above the strip and pointed straight down to achieve Dark Field inspection as the light does not reflect to the operator cross light inspection
+Figure 6 Stroboscopic inspection lights are mounted above the strip and pointed straight down to achieve Dark Field inspection as the light does not reflect to the operator cross light inspection.

 Depending on the material and rolling process, either Bright Field or Dark Field techniques would be selected.
 Since every rolling process can produce multiple anomalies that would be enhanced visually by both lighting techniques, surface imperfections become more apparent when lit from multiple angles.
 The use of both techniques simultaneously, or cross light inspection, can now be achieved for the first time with stroboscopic inspection systems using LED diodes instead of xenon bulbs.
 These are illustrated in figures 7 and 8.